-The FAO hashad many UN's great successes.
-These include the wiping out of rinderpest (a deadly virus that killed off many cows and buffalo), helping to keep global food prices stable and consistent, and the Codex Alimentarius, which is a list of international food standards to protect consumers.

-Today, the FAO is important to help achieve the Sustainable Development Goals (SDGs).
-Six of the sixteen SDGs, including SDG 2: Zero Hunger and SDG 14: Life Below Water, have measurements managed directly by the FAO.
+The FAO has overseen many of the UN's great successes.
+These include the eradication of rinderpest (a deadly virus that killed off many cows and buffalo), bringing stability to global food prices, and the Codex Alimentarius, which is a list of international food standards to protect consumers.
+Today, the FAO continues to play an important role in achieving the Sustainable Development Goals (SDGs).
+Six of the sixteen SDGs, including SDG 2: Zero Hunger and SDG 14: Life Below Water, have indicators managed directly by the FAO.